cat-anna/MoonGlare/Doc/LuaScripts/index.md

 This function is disabled by default.
 It may be enabled by *Script component* configuration or special function.

-This function does not takes any arguments, and if enabled, it is called once per second.
+This function does not takes any arguments, and if enabled, it is called aproximately once per second.

 ## GameObject
-TODO
+Basically `GameObject` is container for component instances.
+It may have no children but always has a parent.

+If `GameObject` is removed all its children as removed as well.

 ### GameObject interface
 TODO
 #### GameObject:GetComponent(ComponentID [, Owner])